SiSuSa389/Micro-Leakage-Detection---Personal-Finance-Project-DA-/README.md

-Sure!
-Here's your complete GitHub `README.md` formatted in Markdown, with emojis and enhancements for clarity, appeal, and readability:

----

 # 💸 Micro Leakage Detection and Personal Finance Analysis

 This repository contains the code, data, and documentation for a **personal finance project** focused on identifying and analyzing _micro leakage_ — small, often unnoticed expenses that accumulate into significant financial inefficiencies 💰.
 The solution leverages **Python (ML & EDA)**, **SQL**, and **Power BI** to uncover hidden financial patterns and provide actionable insights.